-This flag selects weather a wind profile is read from file wind.dat (flag rwindfile = 0) or the wind profiles are generated using the other parameters defined below (flag rwindfile = 0).
+This flag selects whether the wind profiles are read from a file wind.dat (flag rwindfile = 1) or the wind profiles are generated using the other parameters defined below (flag rwindfile = 0).
+With flag rwindfile = 1 the parameters wndmin, wndmax, wndstep, dirmin, dirmax and dirstep are not used.
 The structure of file wind.dat is specified in Sec.
 3.5.